 Applications must be completed and received no later than April 1.
-The College Scholarship Service applications are due to CSS by March 1.
 A link to download the application is included in the instructions below.

-- All applicants are required, on an annual basis, to submit the Financial Aid Form to the College Scholarship Service via their Internet address or toll-free phone number and list George T. Welch Trust, Baker Boyer Bank, P.O.
-Box 1796, Walla Walla, WA 99362 (CSS Code #0254).
-This part needs to be completed by March 1st.
+- All applicants are required, on an annual basis, to submit the FAFSA Student Aid Form (SAR) as well as copies of the most recent tax returns (1040) for their parent(s) or guardians.
 It is vital that we receive this information in our office to assist us in determining your eligibility for a grant.
-CSS has a registration fee for their service.

 - Financial need is the primary requirement for a scholarship from the Welch Trust.

 - Applicant must be a graduate of a Walla Walla County high school.

 - Grants are available for any three of four years of undergraduate work.

 - The student’s budget is to be based on school catalog figures.
 If the student plans to attend a college where the costs run higher than this, the difference is offset by any of the following items: (1) scholarships granted by the school; (2) a work grant from the school; (3) a loan from or sponsored by the school.

 - The total grant will be paid in August before the school year begins.
 We will send the grant directly to the college or university after proper documentation is received.
 However, the college or university will be instructed to return funds if any grading period or subsequent grading period falls below 2.5 GPA.